Jawad Ahmad

-Jawad Ahmed is a Pakistani pop singer and musician turned politician.
+Jawad Ahmad is a Pakistani pop singer and musician turned politician.

-Jawad Ahmed is currently chairman of Barabri Party Pakistan, a leftist party.
+Jawad Ahmad is currently chairman of Barabri Party Pakistan, a leftist political party that he founded in 2017.

 Early life and education

 Jawad Ahmad was born on 29 September 1970 in Lahore, Punjab into a Kashmiri family who immigrated to Pakistan after independence, with both his parents being college professors teaching Political Science.
-His father Tauqeer Ahmad Shaikh, who was a professor at the Government College University, Lahore, died in November 2023, while Jawad has three siblings, a sister and two brothers.
+His father Tauqeer Ahmad Shaikh, who was a professor at the Government College University, Lahore, died in November 2023; Jawad has three siblings, a sister and two brothers.

-Jawad Ahmad received a degree in Mechanical Engineering from the University of Engineering and Technology, Lahore.
+Jawad Ahmad received a degree in Mechanical Engineering from the University of Engineering and Technology (UET), Lahore.
 During his student days at the UET, he was part of many of its societies, including the music society and the literature society.

 Music career

 Jupiters with Ali Azmat

-While in university, he used to participate in the musical and literary societies of the university.
-He later became a member of Lahore-based the pop musical band, Jupiters, along with another famous pop singer, Ali Azmat.
-This musical group later disbanded and Jawad Ahmad decided to launch his solo career.
+While at university, he used to participate in the musical and literary societies of the university.
+He later became a member of the Lahore-based pop musical band, Jupiters, along with another famous pop singer, Ali Azmat.
+This musical group later disbanded and Jawad decided to pursue a solo career.